PEDSnet/Data_Models_Public/PEDSnet/docs/PEDSnet_CDM_V1_ETL_Conventions.md

 Vital source | 4481472 | 39 | See Note 3 | Patient reported
 Vital source | 38000280 | | See Note 3 | Healthcare delivery setting

-**Note 1**: For height, weight and BMI observations, insert the recorded measurement into the value_as_number field.
+**Note 1**: For height, weight and BMI observations, insert the recorded measurement into the value_as_numeric field.

 **Note 2**: Systolic and diastolic pressure measurements will generate two observation records one for storing the systolic blood pressure measurement and a second for storing the diastolic blood pressure measurement.
 Select the right SBP or DBP concept code that also represents the CORRECT recording position (supine, sitting, standing, other/unknown).
 To tie the two measurements together, use the observation_id assigned to the ***systolic*** blood pressure measurement and insert into the value_as_concept_id field of both observations records (the systolic BP measurement and the diastolic BP measurement records).
 This will provide a direct linkage between the SBP measurement and its associated DBP measurement.

 Example: Person_id = 12345 on visit_occurrence_id = 678910 had orthostatic blood pressure measurements performed as follows: